-Any type o ✓ f organization Public
+Any type of ✓ organization Public

-\checkmark Private
+~ Private

-\checkmark Community organizations
+$\checkmark$ Community organizations

-Any type o ✓ f project, irrespective of: Complexity
+project, irrespective of:

+~ Complexity

-\checkmark Size
+$\checkmark$ Size

-\checkmark Duration
+$\checkmark$ Duration.

 ISO 21500 provides guidance for project management and can be used by any type of organization, including public, private or community organizations, and for any type of project, irrespective of complexity, size, or duration.
 The International Standard provides high-level description of concepts and processes that are considered to form good practice in project management.
 Projects are placed in the context of programs and project portfolios; however, this International Standard does not provide detailed guidance on the management of programs and project portfolios.
 Topics pertaining to general management are addressed only within the context of project management.